jesheep99/biblesay/README.md

 # biblesay

 Print out one out of 100 verses in a speech bubble coming from an ASCII-Art dove in your UNIX-Terminal.
-Inspired by [buddhasay](https://github.com/luisonthekeyboard/buddhasay).

 ## Install